MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/devtools-extension.md

 <!-- ====================================================================== -->
-## Step 3: Call extension APIs from a DevTools extension
+## Step 3: Display memory information by calling extension APIs

 In this step, you will use extension APIs to display memory information in your DevTools panel.
 To do this, we will need to update the `permissions` in the manifest file, the panel interface, and the devtools script.
 The source code for this step can be found in [Step 3 code](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%203), or write it yourself by following the instructions below.